google-deepmind/alphafold/afdb/README.md

 used under the terms of the
 [CC-BY 4.0 Licence](http://creativecommons.org/licenses/by/4.0/legalcode).

+This document provides an overview of how to access and download the dataset for different use cases.
+Please refer to the [AlphaFold database FAQ](https://www.alphafold.com/faq) for further information on what proteins are in the database and a changelog of releases.

 :ledger: **Note: The full dataset is difficult to manipulate without significant computational resources (the size of the dataset is 23 TiB, 3 * 214M files).**